facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 ### Plugins

-Docusaurus now has a **modular architecture** with a plugin system, also **powering the core features** like docs, blog, pages, search...
+Docusaurus now has a **modular architecture** with a plugin system — our **core features** like docs, blog, pages, and search are all powered by individual plugins.

 More importantly, it enables our community to **enhance Docusaurus** with additional features.

 Let's highlight some examples:

-- [Redocusaurus](https://github.com/rohit-gohri/redocusaurus) allows you to integrate nicely an OpenAPI Redoc documentation in Docusaurus:
+- [Redocusaurus](https://github.com/rohit-gohri/redocusaurus) allows you to seamlessly integrate an OpenAPI Redoc documentation in Docusaurus:

 ![image](https://user-images.githubusercontent.com/749374/180414317-2b62648a-3789-44ff-87be-155b3fbf08c4.png)